Ryan7G/AWS-DevOps/Week 1/What-Is-AWS?.md

 So where does AWS fit into all of this?
 Well AWS simply just provides cloud computing services.
 Those IT resources mentioned in the cloud computing definition are AWS services in this case.
 We’ll need to use these AWS services to architect a scalable, highly available, and cost effective infrastructure to host our corporate directory application.
 This way we can get our corporate directory app out into the world quickly, without having to manage any heavy-duty physical hardware.
 There are the six main advantages to running your workloads on AWS.

-The Six Benefits of Cloud Computing Pay as you go.
+# The Six Benefits of Cloud Computing

+**Pay as you go**.
 Instead of investing in data centers and hardware before you know how you are going to use them, you pay only when you use computing resources, and pay only for how much you use.

-Benefit from massive economies of scale.
-By using cloud computing, you can achieve a lower cost than you can get on your own.
+**Benefit from massive economies of scale.** By using cloud computing, you can achieve a lower cost than you can get on your own.
 Because usage from hundreds of thousands of customers is aggregated in the cloud, AWS can achieve higher economies of scale, which translates into lower pay as-you-go prices.

-Stop guessing capacity.
-Eliminate guessing on your infrastructure capacity needs.
+**Stop guessing capacity.** Eliminate guessing on your infrastructure capacity needs.
 When you make a capacity decision prior to deploying an application, you often end up either sitting on expensive idle resources or dealing with limited capacity.
 With cloud computing, these problems go away.
 You can access as much or as little capacity as you need, and scale up and down as required with only a few minutes notice.

-Increase speed and agility.
-IT resources are only a click away, which means that you reduce the time to make those resources available to your developers from weeks to just minutes.
+**Increase speed and agility.** IT resources are only a click away, which means that you reduce the time to make those resources available to your developers from weeks to just minutes.
 This results in a dramatic increase in agility for the organization since the cost and time it takes to experiment and develop is significantly lower.

-Stop spending money running and maintaining data centers.
+**Stop spending money running and maintaining data centers**.
 Focus on projects that differentiate your business, not the infrastructure.
 Cloud computing lets you focus on your customers, rather than on the heavy lifting of racking, stacking, and powering physical infrastructure.
 This is often referred to as undifferentiated heavy lifting.

-Go global in minutes.
-Easily deploy your application in multiple Regions around the world with just a few clicks.
+**Go global in minutes.** Easily deploy your application in multiple Regions around the world with just a few clicks.
 This means you can provide lower latency and a better experience for your customers at a minimal cost.

 Resources: External Site: AWS: What is cloud computing?